Fishing Regulations and Seasonal Closures in the Gulf of America

-This summary is intended to provide appropriate information to fishermen about fishing regulations in the Gulf of Mexico.
+This summary is intended to provide appropriate information to fishermen about fishing regulations in the Gulf of America.
 This summary is for general information purposes.
 Fishery Regulations are subject to changes.
 Any discrepancies between this information and the regulations as published in the Federal Register will be resolved in favor of the Federal Register.
 For more information on fishery regulations consult the Code of Federal Regulations (CFR) 50 CFR 622.

 NOTE: Fishing for certain species may be closed outside of the seasonal closure if an inseason closure has occurred.
 Please check our fishery bulletin page.
+Also, check out our Reef Fish Closure Projections Page for more information on how we determined the closure date for recreational reef fish closures.

 NOTE: States may regulate vessels registered in that state and fishing in federal waters for species that do not have applicable federal regulations, or for which management has been delegated to the state.